5 Eco Tour Experiences in Melbourne & Victoria

 The custodians of this beautiful land basically invented living sustainably.
 We recommend taking a cultural tour at Tower Hill Wildlife Reserve(opens in a new tab) (Worn Gundidj), located in a dormant volcano crater which erupted over 30,000 years ago.
 You’ll learn about the landscape, the people and how native plants and ingredients were (and still are) used for food and medicinal purposes.

 You also don’t need to leave the city to taste unique native ingredients you may have never tasted before.
-Melbourne restaurants Mabu Mabu(opens in a new tab) in Yarraville and Charcoal Lane(opens in a new tab) in Fitzroy offer dining experiences blending traditional food with new techniques.
-Charcoal Lane also provides Indigenous and disengaged youth with hospitality training and meaningful work.
+Melbourne restaurant Mabu Mabu(opens in a new tab) offers dining experiences blending native foods with new techniques.

 4. Dine With A Difference